 Commencement 2016 Information

 Congratulations to our upcoming graduates of Berkeley City College.
-The Berkeley City College graduation ceremony for the Class of 2015, is scheduled for Thursday, May 21, 2015 at 7:00 p.m., in the Zellerbach Auditorium at the University of California, Berkeley.
-Invitations / Tickets are not required to attend the ceremony.
+The Berkeley City College graduation ceremony for the Class of 2016, is scheduled for Thursday, May 26, 2016 at 7:00 p.m., in the Zellerbach Auditorium at the University of California, Berkeley.
+Tickets will be required for guest to attend the ceremony.
 Graduates do not need to RSVP to attend graduation.
 The Auditorium will open to the public at approximately 6:15pm.
 The ceremony lasts approximately 2 hours.

 Please click here to download the 2016 Graduation Newsletter, click here to download a copy of the photography flyer and click here to download a copy of the graduation program.
 The graduation mailing that the graduates receive will contain the graduation newsletter & the photography flier.
 You will also receive a courtesy 5-pack of invitations & your honor cord (if applicable) when you pick up your regalia at the bookstore available beginning May 6, 2016.